rgliszi95/unified-firmographic-data-pipeline/README.md

 ## Generic Tests

 * Applied across all relevant models in staging, core, and analytics:
-    * not_null: Ensures key fields and critical attributes are always populated.
+    * `not_null`: Ensures key fields and critical attributes are always populated.
-    * unique: Applied on surrogate keys and natural keys where applicable.
+    * `unique`: Applied on surrogate keys and natural keys where applicable.
-    * relationships: Enforces foreign key integrity between fact and dimension tables in the star schema.
+    * `relationships`: Enforces foreign key integrity between fact and dimension tables in the star schema.
-    * value ranges: Excludes impossible values for certain attributes
+    * `value ranges`: Excludes impossible values for certain attributes

 ## Custom Tests